-Start Your Day with a Healthy Breakfast
+Start with a Healthy Breakfast

 Studies prove it: those who skip breakfast tend to overeat later in the day – often resulting in weight gain.
 So fuel your body with a healthy breakfast such as: a gluten-free cold cereal made with a nutritious grains like amaranth, brown rice, buckwheat, millet, quinoa or teff and topped with fresh fruit.
-Compare cereal nutrient levels in the comprehensive chart I created for Allergic Living magazine.
-(Canadians, see this version.)

 For a hot cereal, make a tasty bowl of oatmeal from pure, uncontaminated oats with raisins and slivered almonds.
 Try a smoothie with low fat yogurt, fresh or frozen fruit, ground flax, dash of vanilla and honey.
 Or bake and freeze muffins from a healthy gluten-free mix.